 The SCATS Experience

-Residential and Nonresidential Campers
+Living and Dining Arrangements for Residential and Nonresidential Campers

 Students may choose between being residential or nonresidential campers.
 Residential campers live on campus while nonresidential campers travel to and from campus each day.
-Nonresidential campers do not participate in after-class activities except for the talent show and the final dinner and dance.
+Nonresidential campers do not participate in after-class or weekend activities except for the talent show and the final dinner and dance.

 Groups of 12 to 16 campers will be assigned to each residential camp counselor.
 Since the residential counselors must work closely with gifted young people and are expected to serve as positive adult role models for these students, individuals selected for these positions must: